stuck1a/UnityModTemplate/README.md

 4. Adjust the paths to the Stranded Deep / UMM Assembly's under "References"
 5. Adjust the steam path variable in the postbuild event script
 6. Start coding your mod

+As an alternative, you can create a new project yourself and just copy the "Info.json", "Main.cs" and "Settings.cs" into it.
+Then you don't have to adjust the assembly paths.
+If you also copy the postbuild event script, you have to copy the file "CreateZIP.bat" to the root directory of your project as well.